MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/reference/ps/set-akshciconfig.md

 ---
-title: Set-AksHciConfig for AKS on Azure Stack HCI
+title: Set-AksHciConfig for AKS on Azure Stack HCI and Windows Server
 description: The Set-AksHciConfig PowerShell command updates the configurations settings for the Azure Kubernetes Service host. ms.topic: reference ms.date: 09/02/2021